 3. Get active.

 Moderate physical activity is best while trying to get fit for pregnancy.
-If you are overweight or obese, studies show that adding any physical activity improves your chances of conceiving.
+Studies show that if you are overweight or obese, adding any physical activity improves your chances of conceiving.

 Regular physical activity increases metabolism and optimizes your reproductive system.
 Exercise stimulates the endocrine glands, which release hormones that help egg production and maturation.
 Exercise also decreases stress, an added benefit for fertility.